ghi-electronics/duelink-console/README.md

       - `name` is self-explanatory.
       - `id` is the character assigned to each board.
 E.g. `P` stands for BrainPad Pulse.
 3. Commit changes and push to Github.
+4. Github Actions will compile the JavaScript, build and deploy the page.
-4. Done.
+5. Done.

 # Updating demos.

 1. Go to `public/demos.json`.
-2. Simply add a new object with `label` and `code` properties.
+2. Simply edit or add a new object with `label` and `code` properties.
 3. Commit changes and push to Github.
+4. Github Actions will compile the JavaScript, build and deploy the page.
-4. Done.
+5. Done.